-In 2021, we spoke with Cassidy Williams of CodePen; Victor Ionescu, a Facebook and Google veteran, who did data infrastructure and core services for Airbnb; Max Heinritz, a Flexport software engineer who previously worked on Google Earth Engine; and Samara Trilling, a software engineer for Sidewalk Labs, the ultra-ambitious smart-city development wing of Google parent company Alphabet.
+We spoke with Cassidy Williams of CodePen; Victor Ionescu, a Facebook and Google veteran, who did data infrastructure and core services for Airbnb; Max Heinritz, a former Flexport software engineer who previously worked on Google Earth Engine; and Samara Trilling, a former software engineer for Sidewalk Labs, the ultra-ambitious smart-city development wing of Google parent company Alphabet.

 Senior Software Engineer at CodePen